magento/pwa-studio/venia-integration-tests/README.md

 # Adding Cypress UI Tests

-We follow Test Triangle for testing pwa-studio project where we expect most of our code coverage is driven by Unit tests.
+We follow Test Triangle for testing pwa-studio project where we expect most of our code coverage by Unit tests.
 This allows us to be very less dependent on UI tests which are expensive to maintain and can be very unstable in long run.

 When you are developing any UI interaction on venia it can be a button, link, text field, check boxes or radio buttons these should be automated in Cypress as needed.
-Currently we have divided UI test in following categories -
+Currently we have divided UI tests in following categories -

 ## Venia End to End Tests
 In this category we add Cypress test for any End to End user flows based on Magento default configurations.
 These tests run on Real data i.e. Venia sample data.
 Please refer [single wishlist][] test as an example.